Historical Markers in Schoharie County, New York

 Schoharie County Timeline

-This timeline provides a condensed summary of the historical journey of Schoharie County, New York.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Schoharie County, New York.

 - 1609 - Henry Hudson explores the area, including what is now Schoharie County, during his exploration of the Hudson River.